 We continue to work with Japanese professional sumo (“Grand Sumo”) in various capacities.
 We collaborated on major pro sumo exhibition tournaments like Grand Sumo Las Vegas and Grand Sumo Los Angeles.
 We also have frequent interaction with pro sumo teams and selected sumo stars, for special events and appearances.

 Our sumo demonstrations and lectures are held nationwide and even overseas.
 World Champion sumo wrestlers and other elite sumo champions not only entertain, but also educate folks everywhere about sumo techniques, training, and sumo culture.

-One of our most prolific series of demonstrations are the 130+ live “Sumo+Sushi” shows, since 2012, all over the country.
-These sold-out events have created a sumo buzz from coast to coast.
+One of our most prolific event series is the 130+ live Sumo Sushi Shows, since 2012, all over the country.
+These sold-out shows with World Champions have created a sumo buzz from coast to coast.